*This post may contain affiliate links. Please see my disclosure for more details!*

 So recently I was asked to bake a few cupcakes for work, and I was a little stuck for ideas.
 It seems ironic, as I have so many on my blog… but I just couldn’t decide what flavours to bake!
-I knew I wanted to do Chocolate, and Caramel, but I wanted something fruity and ohmydays I just couldn’t work it out.
-When I was buying the ingredients, I bought lemons as I thought lemon would be the best choice (if potentially boring to some) but when I strolled past the Freeze Dried Raspberries, I thought… YES. yesssssss.
-Lemon AND Raspberry Cupcakes!
+When I was buying the ingredients, I bought lemons as I thought lemon would be the best choice (if potentially boring to some) but when I strolled past the freeze dried raspberries, I thought… YES. yesssssss.
+Lemon AND raspberry cupcakes!

 I am questioning to myself why I have never thought to do these before, because I have regularly made cake versions, or loaf cake versions, but honestly… one of my new favourite cupcake flavours now exist in my world.

 Now we all know that lemon bakes are some of the most iconic and classic bakes that you will find in bakeries, cafes, coffee shops and so on… so making them at home is even better.
 My lemon drizzle cheesecake is one of my favourites, along with my lemon celebration cake.

 Combining lemon with other fruits is always delicious, such as with my lemon & blueberry sweet rolls.
 However, in cake form, it is just that much better.
 It’s so fresh, and somehow you feel less guilty about eating cake when its so fruity.

 Just like lemon bakes, raspberry recipes are utterly delicious and I want to eat them all.
 My white chocolate raspberry tart is super popular and is so easy to make, and my raspberry crumble bars are a delicious traybake that I can’t stop making over and over.